msflores10307/employee-data-base/README.md

-# SQL Homework - Employee Database: A Mystery in Two Parts
+Employee Database: A Mystery in Two Parts

-This repository contains solutions for sql-challenge homework assignment.
 There are three important directories within this repo.

 ## 1. Profiling